Computer Science Classes at Shoreline Middle School

 In the Beginning Computer Classes students practice keyboarding skills, they use Google Docs and Google Classroom, Excel spreadsheets and charts, web pages, animation sequences, PowerPoint presentations, and an interactive 3D video game.

 The animation sequences that are posted here were created on the Mac with Operating System X using Adobe Flash CS5 and some have been converted into YouTube videos in order to display better on our website.
 If you do not have an Adobe Flash Player for the Mac, or Adobe Flash Player for Windows, then please download it now so that you can see the amazing iGames and animation sequences our students have created by using the links on the left.

-Be sure to use the link, posted here on the left column, to see the Technology Literacy Standards that are addressed in our Computer Classes.
+Be sure to use the link, posted here on the left column, to see the Common Core Computer Science Standards that are addressed in our Computer Classes.